 With early, proactive oral care, many patients can manage their TMJ condition with conservative, reversible therapies, including exercise, physical therapy appliances, and medications.

 More severe conditions are treated with the following corrective surgical procedures:

 - Arthroscopy/arthrocentesis: A small instrument or needles are used to flush the joint and insert an anti-inflammatory agent.

 - Joint restructuring: Deteriorating are repaired or replaced, primarily in patients with arthritis.

 - Soft tissue repair: Stretched ligaments or connective tissue are tightened up and “locked” jaws are released.

 It is important to note that every patient and every case is unique.
 Schedule a consultation with an oral surgeon to find out what is causing your symptoms and to move forward with the best course of treatment.

 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Can Alleviate Your Jaw Pain

 Our South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons are committed to creating the ideal treatment plan for your TMJ disorder.
-Call us at 856-582-4222 or contact us online to schedule a free, no-obligation consultation today.
+Call us at 856-582-4222 or contact us online to schedule a consultation today.
 Located in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we assist patients across South Jersey.